abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/practice-exams/g-skills-boost-practice-exam-02.md

 You require a Cloud Storage bucket serving users in New York City.
 There is a need for geo-redundancy.
 You do not plan on using ACLs.
 What CLI command do you use?

 Initial:
+Run a gsutil mb command specifying a dual-region bucket and accepting defaults for the other mb settings.